oroinc/documentation/commerce/configuration_guide/landing_system_configuration/websites/routing_sitemap/website_routing.rst

    .. image:: /configuration_guide/img/configuration/websites/website_routing.png
       :class: with-border

-   * **URL** - Internal links and canonical URLs (meta keywords) on the OroCommerce Front Store pages may contain this value as the website base URL.
+   * **URL** - Internal links and canonical URLs (meta keywords) on the OroCommerce Storefront pages may contain this value as the website base URL.
 This option value is used in internal links when a customer uses insecure (HTTP) connection.
 In the canonical links, it is used when the **Canonical URL Security Type** is set to *Insecure*.

-   * **Secure URL** - Internal links and canonical URLs (meta keywords) on the OroCommerce Front Store pages may contain this value as the website base URL.
+   * **Secure URL** - Internal links and canonical URLs (meta keywords) on the OroCommerce Storefront pages may contain this value as the website base URL.
 This option value is used in internal links when a customer uses secure (HTTPS) connection.
 In the canonical links, it is used when the **Canonical URL Security Type** is set to *Secure*.

    * **Canonical URL Type** - this option defines whether the *System URL* or *Direct URL* should be used as a canonical link in the meta keywords in the page source code.